rubys/bootstrap/bylaws.md

-- a) Unless otherwise restricted by the Certificate of Incorporation or these By-Laws, any action required or permitted to be taken by the Board or any committee thereof may be taken without a meeting and without prior notice if a majority of Directors then in Good Standing (or such greater number of Directors as may be required by law or the By-laws of the Foundation for the taking of any such action at a meeting) consent thereto in writing or by electronic transmission, and the writing or writings, or electronic transmission or transmissions, are filed with the minutes of proceedings of the Board, provided that:
+- a) Unless otherwise restricted by the Certificate of Incorporation or these By-Laws, any action required or permitted to be taken by the Board or any committee thereof may be taken without a meeting and without prior notice if a majority of Directors then in Good Standing (or such greater number of Directors as may be required by law or the By-laws of the $FOUNDATION for the taking of any such action at a meeting) consent thereto in writing or by electronic transmission, and the writing or writings, or electronic transmission or transmissions, are filed with the minutes of proceedings of the Board, provided that: